LudicMindStudio/RoadAheadTeamVault/DolphinBay/Dolphin Bay Npc Profiles.md

 	[[Grandma and Grandson|Story]] about comforting a boy who lost his parents **[[Old Sailor]]**
 	Misses the prefog times when sailing was so much simpler.
 Is being forced away from his passion by the world.
 Can use some encouragement.
 Is looking to assemble a new crew to join him.
+	To put on another page:
+	- Cat's father.
+Remembers all the wildlife he would see prior to the fog.
+Says that it seems like it all wondered away.
+Says that he is proud of his daughter for the work that she does.
+He's happy he's able to share his passion with her.
+	- Description for art team:
+		-
 **Old Granny**
 	Always has wisdom for Lakshmi.
 Loves tea and will always invite the players in.
 **Mysterious Man**